 Distance learning is being offered for the first time.
 The distance learning component makes the Series accessible to anyone in the country via live-stream web cast and includes access to a family systems trained coach for the year.

-Cost$900 for eight one-day seminars.
+$900 for eight one-day seminars.
 An initial $100 deposit is due at the time of registration to reserve a place in the program.
 Additional installments of $350 are due by the September seminar and $450 by the January seminar.
 The deadline for registration for the 2014/2015 series is 9/26/14.
 Enrollment and attendance is expected for all one-day seminars.
 No reimbursement or credit for missed sessions.
 The initial deposit is refundable until two weeks prior to the first seminar.

 LocationHeld under the auspices of Healthy Congregations, Inc. on the campus of Trinity Lutheran Seminary, 2199 E Main St Columbus, OH 43209.